hanabi/hanabi.github.io/Reference.md

       * Bob blind-plays red 1.
       * Cathy sees that Bob does not have red 2.
 Since red matches red, Cathy assumes that she has the red 2.
       * Cathy misplays red 3 as red 2.
-      * Alternatively, if Cathy saw that Bob had both red 1 and red 2 on *Finesse Position* at the time the clue was given, she would know that she has the red 2 OR the red 3.
+      * Alternatively, if Cathy saw that Bob had both red 1 and red 2 on *Finesse Position* at the time the clue was given, she would know that she has the red 2 **or** the red 3.
 Subsequently, Bob is promised a red 2, since if he does not blind-play a card, Cathy will go on to misplay the red 3 as red 2.
     * **Number 3 with suit match (valid):**
       * On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.
       * Bob blind-plays red 1.